Johnny Boufarhat

 Johnny Boufarhat (born 1 June 1994) is an Australian-born British entrepreneur and businessman, best known for founding the virtual events platform Hopin in 2019.
 He came to prominence as one of the youngest self-made billionaires in the United Kingdom, reportedly achieving billionaire status at the age of 26.

 Early life

-Boufarhat was born in Sydney, Australia, to a Lebanese father who worked as a mechanical engineer and a Syrian-born Armenian mother who was an accountant.
+Boufarhat was born in Sydney, Australia, to a Lebanese father who is a mechanical engineer, and an Armenian mother, an accountant.
 His family relocated to Dubai, United Arab Emirates, where he attended the Dubai American Academy.

 He later moved to the United Kingdom for his university studies, enrolling at the University of Manchester where he studied mechanical engineering and graduated in 2016.
 At university, he was described by peers as quiet and focused on his work.

 Career

 Health challenges and founding vision

 After graduation, Boufarhat suffered from a serious allergic reaction that led to an autoimmune disorder, leaving him largely housebound for several months.
 During this period, he developed the idea for Hopin—an online events platform enabling people to meet, collaborate, and network virtually.